 Furthermore, when the disciples suggest sending the people to the surrounding towns, it makes sense because Bethsaida was close to Capernaum, Chorazin, Gennesaret, and Magdala, places where the people likely came from.
 (Luke 9:12) Having 5,000 hungry travelers (plus women and children, as Matthew 14:21 notes) all gather in a single location probably wouldn’t be practical, especially when these towns were only a few miles apart.
 Even if the event didn’t happen right in Bethsaida, it must have been quite nearby.

 Let me illustrate with a real-world example.
 I have a friend who was born and raised in Iowa, and in the state, people often identify with the largest town in a region.
-For instance, my friend would say they’re from Cedar Rapids, even though they grew up in the smaller city of Palo, which is 13 miles away from town.
-Did my friend technically grow up in Cedar Rapids?
-No. However, my friend knows everything about Cedar Rapids and the surrounding area, including every hill, forest, creek, pond, and neighborhood.
+For instance, my friend would say they’re from St. Louis, even though they grew up in the smaller city of Jennings, which is several miles away from town.
+Did my friend technically grow up in St. Louis?
+No. However, my friend knows everything about Normandy and the surrounding area, including every hill, forest, creek, pond, and neighborhood.

 What I’m getting at is that it’s not necessary to emphasize that they were a little way aways from Bethsaida.
 If this “somewhere” is clearly in the same general area where Bethsaida is located, then Philip, being a local resident, would have known the entire region around Bethsaida better than someone from somewhere else.
 So, the important question here is whether this deserted place is in the general vicinity of Bethsaida.
 If it is, then the undesigned coincidence still holds.